sliutwotwo/AzureLocal-Supportability/TSG/Storage/Troubleshooting-Storage-With-Support-Diagnostics-Tool.md

 # Overview
+The Storage Diagnostic cmdlets included with the Azure Local Support Diagnostic Tool.
+These cmdlets are designed to help operators and CSS to help troubleshoot storage related issues on Azure Local deployments.

+For more details regarding how to install this tool and examine other cmdlets available, refer to [Support Tools](https://learn.microsoft.com/en-us/azure/azure-local/manage/support-tools) for more information.

 # Start-AzsSupportStorageDiagnostic
 This cmdlet performs an automated analysis of the Storage Spaces Direct feature in Azure Local.
 It provides results and recommendations for next steps, along with in-depth troubleshooting tools to help identify the root cause of any issues detected.